 - Uncorrected distance visual acuity (UDVA) at 12 months following surgery on the study eye. - Corrected distance visual acuity (logMAR) at 3 and 12 months following surgery on the study eye (ETDRS logMAR chart at a starting distance 4 metres). - Ocular complications within 3 and 12 months of surgery on the study eye.
-A complication will be defined as any event that causes unintentional injury to an ocular structure, or requires additional treatment, or has a negative effect on a patient's health or eyesight. - Uncorrected and corrected visual acuity (using the ETDRS chart at a starting distance of 4 metres) and complications in the second eye (for those with bilateral cataracts), and with both eyes open at 3 and 12 months following surgery on the study eye. - Proportion of patients with vision within 0.5 and within 1 dioptre of intended refractive outcome (and second eye for those with bilateral cataracts) at 3 and 12 months following surgery on the study eye. - Patient reported outcome: vision health status at 3, 6 and 12 months: Catquest-9SF (26) - Cost-utility analysis: The analysis will conform to accepted economic evaluation methods(3) and will use the EQ-5D-3L+vision bolt-on question (EQ-5DV). - Corneal endothelial cell count (additional safety measure) in both eyes, at 3 and 12 months following surgery on the study eye.
+A complication will be defined as any event that causes unintentional injury to an ocular structure, or requires additional treatment, or has a negative effect on a patient's health or eyesight. - Uncorrected and corrected visual acuity (using the ETDRS chart at a starting distance of 4 metres) and complications in the second eye (for those with bilateral cataracts), and with both eyes open at 3 and 12 months following surgery on the study eye. - Proportion of patients with vision within 0.5 and within 1 dioptre of intended refractive outcome (and second eye for those with bilateral cataracts) at 3 and 12 months following surgery on the study eye. - Quality of life as measured by the EQ-5D-3L questionnaire+vision bolt-on question (EQ-5DV) at 6 weeks, 3, 6 and 12 months. - Patient reported [YS1] vision health status using Catquest-9SF (26) at 3, 6 and 12 months. - Cost-utility analysis reported as the incremental cost-effectiveness ratio and cost-effectiveness acceptability curves. - Corneal endothelial cell count (additional safety measure) in both eyes, at 3 and 12 months following surgery on the study eye.

+5.6 Participant Timeline

-Participant Timeline 1: Schedule of Assessments 5.6 Figure
+Figure 1: Schedule of Assessments